Impact-Africa-Network/ian-content-hub/README.md

         > grant all on database ian_cms to ian;

-4. Rename `example.env` to `.env` and populate the values appropriately.
+4. Rename `env.template` to `.env` and populate the values appropriately.

         mv example.env .env

+5. Rename `Pipfile.template` to `Pipfile` and populate the values appropriately.

+        mv example.env .env

-5. Setup submodules
+6. Setup submodules

 This Project relies on the following submodules: